Introduction to Design Patterns in Java

 1. Creational Design Pattern

 This type of design pattern is associated with the creation of an object.
-The following are sub-categories of creation design pattern:
+The following are sub-categories of the creation design pattern:

 - Singleton Pattern